kubernetes/enhancements/keps/sig-api-machinery/5975-declarative-api-definitions/README.md

 ### Generation Management

-Default behavior will follow best practice: Generation is set to 1 on create and bumped on update when Spec changes.
+Default behavior will follow best practice: Generation is set to 1 on create and bumped on update exactly when Spec changes.

 This requires [Spec/Status accessor interfaces](#specstatus-accessor-interfaces).